AleNarder/kd-tree/README.md

 :warning: **WARNING**

-This repo is for educational purpose only, DON'T use it in production
+This repo is for educational purpose only, it is not intended for production

 ## Supported operations